-One of the less known parks but it has slowly creeped up in popularity.
-Go there in the weekends and you wont find any space beyond the basketball court under the canopy of flowers.
-With row of Cherry blossom blooms that come out from Late March to April this little pathway behind the basketball court transforms to one of a kind.
+One of the less-known parks but it has slowly crept up in popularity.
+Go there at the weekends and you won’t find any space beyond the basketball court under the canopy of flowers.
+With a row of Cherry blossom blooms that come out from Late March to April this little pathway behind the basketball court transforms into one of a kind.

-One of the most dreamiest locations in United Kingdom, Cotswolds.
-It has the prettiest group of English villages and is on every tourists must visit.
-But did you know there is pretty little hidden spot with the most beautiful backdrop of Cherry blossom tree that you must visit in Castle Combe.
+One of the dreamiest locations in the United Kingdom, the Cotswolds.
+It has the prettiest group of English villages and is one every tourist must visit.
+But did you know there is a pretty little hidden spot with the most beautiful backdrop of Cherry blossom trees that you must visit in Castle Combe?

-How to find it : Get to the manor with the open grounds when you visit Castle Combe and on the far left you will see the beautiful background of Cherry blossom forming the perfect background over a small bridge.
+How to find it: Get to the manor with the open grounds when you visit Castle Combe and on the far left you will see the beautiful background of Cherry blossoms forming the perfect background over a small bridge.

 7. Regents Park

-Best Time to visit : For the Chester road lining Blossoms on both sides outside the park, go there in 2nd Week of April.
+Best Time to visit: For the Chester road lining Blossoms on both sides outside the park, go there in the 2nd Week of April.
 For the beautiful canopy of flowers inside the Park near the English gardens go in Mid to late April.